Analytic K-semistability and local wall-crossing: Solving the finite dimensional problem : abelian case

 \end{proposition} Note that by the local version of Atiyah and Guillemin--Sternberg convexity theorem, combining the equivariant Darboux Theorem (\cite[Theorem 3.2]{Dwivedi}) and the local description of linear hamiltonian torus actions (\cite[Section 7.1]{Dwivedi}), there are $\eta_{\uep}>0$ and open neighbourhoods $0\in B_{\uep}\subset B$ such that for all $\uep$,

-By continuity of $\uep\mapsto \mu_{\uep}^*$, we can find a uniform $\eta$ (up to shrinking $B$ and $U$) so that for all $\uep\in U$,
+By continuity of $\uep\mapsto \mu_{\uep}$, we can find a uniform $\eta$ (up to shrinking $B$ and $U$) so that for all $\uep\in U$,

-Hence, the content of Proposition \ref{prop:sigma-eta-image-orbit} is to preserve this inclusion when restricting to $\ocZ$. \begin{remark} Note that we cannot use the results in \cite[Sections 4 and 6]{Sjamaar} directly, as we do not require our forms $\Om_{\uep}$ to be compatible with the complex structure on $V$.
-Instead, we use a more direct argument, that requires an explicit knowledge of the $T$-action.
-This is the main reason for our hypothesis $K=T$.
-We expect however that a generalisation of Proposition \ref{prop:sigma-eta-image-orbit} should hold for general compact connected groups $K$, considering the intersection of the images of the moment maps with a fixed positive Weyl chamber, and replacing $\sigma$ with an appropriate cone, as in \cite[Theorem 6.5]{Sjamaar}. \end{remark} We start with the following lemma. \begin{lemma} The cone $\sigma\subset \t^*$ is a strongly convex rational polyhedral cone of maximal dimension $\dim(\t^*)$.
+Hence, the content of Proposition \ref{prop:sigma-eta-image-orbit} is to preserve this inclusion when restricting to $\ocZ$.
+As the proof is quite technical, we postpone it to Appendix \ref{sec:appendix}. \begin{remark} In a first version of this work, a different strategy was used to produce symplectic forms $\Om_{\uep}'$ on $B$.
+In particular, those forms were not compatible with the complex structure on $V$.
+Hence we couldn't use the results in \cite[Sections 4 and 6]{Sjamaar} directly.
+This is why instead we use a more direct argument, that requires an explicit knowledge of the $T$-action, and this is the main reason for our hypothesis $K=T$.
+We expect however that a generalisation of Proposition \ref{prop:sigma-eta-image-orbit} should hold for general compact connected groups $K$, considering the intersection of the images of the moment maps with a fixed positive Weyl chamber, and replacing $\sigma$ with an appropriate cone, as in \cite[Theorem 6.5]{Sjamaar}.
+With our new approach, as now the forms $\Om_{\uep}$ are compatible with the complex structure on $V$, Sjamaar's results could be used to relax our asumption on $K$ being abelian.
+We will instead provide a different proof of this fact in Section \ref{sec:solve general}. \end{remark} We will also need the following lemma. \begin{lemma} The cone $\sigma\subset \t^*$ is a strongly convex rational polyhedral cone of maximal dimension $\dim(\t^*)$.
 Hence, so is its dual cone $\sigma^\vee$. \end{lemma} Recall that by definition,

 \begin{proof} The cone $\sigma$ is a rational polyhedral cone by definition.
 As $0\in \overline{T^\C\cdot b}$, and as the action of $t\in T^\C$ on $b$ is given by

 we know that there is $v\in \t$ such that the action of $v$ sends $b$ to $0$.
 That is, there is $v\in \t$ such that for all $i$,